WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 ### 8.2.3 Transcripts per million (TPM)
 Calculating the transcripts per million or TPM is a similar process to RPKM and FPKM.
 The main difference is that you will first normalise for length bias and then for sequencing depth bias.
 In a nut shell, we are swapping the order of normalisations.
 <ol>
-	<li> **Get your per kilobase scaling factor** <br> Divide the total length of the exons in your transcript in base pairs by 1,000 (1 thousand) to get your per kilobase scaling factor.
+	<li> <b>Get your per kilobase scaling factor</b> <br> Divide the total length of the exons in your transcript in base pairs by 1,000 (1 thousand) to get your per kilobase scaling factor.
-	<li> **Normalise for length** <br> Divide the number of reads which have been assigned to the transcript by the per kilobase scaling factor you calculated in step 1.
+	<li> <b>Normalise for length</b> <br> Divide the number of reads which have been assigned to the transcript by the per kilobase scaling factor you calculated in step 1.
 This will give you your reads per kilobase (RPK).
-	<li> **Get the sum of all RPK values in your sample** <br> Calculate the RPK value for all of the transcripts in your sample.
+	<li> <b>Get the sum of all RPK values in your sample</b> <br> Calculate the RPK value for all of the transcripts in your sample.
 Add all of these together to get your total RPK value.
-	<li> **Get your per million scaling factor** <br> Divide your total RPK value from step 3 by 1,000,000 (1 million) to get your per million scaling factor.
+	<li> <b>Get your per million scaling factor</b> <br> Divide your total RPK value from step 3 by 1,000,000 (1 million) to get your per million scaling factor.
-	<li> **Normalise for sequencing depth** <br> Divide your RPK value calculated in step 2 by the per million scaling factor from step 4.
+	<li> <b>Normalise for sequencing depth</b> <br> Divide your RPK value calculated in step 2 by the per million scaling factor from step 4.
 You now have your transcripts per millions value or TPM.
 </ol>

 ## 8.3.
 Calculating RPKM and TPM values